l50/awsutils/ssm/README.md

 AgentReady(ssmiface.SSMAPI, string, time.Duration) bool, error
 ```

-AgentReady checks if an SSM agent is ready.
+AgentReady checks if an SSM agent is ready on the instance.

-Inputs:
+**Parameters:**

-    svc is an Amazon SSM service client
+svc: AWS SSM service client.
-    name is the name of the parameter

-Output:

-    If success, return true and nil
-    Otherwise, return false and an error from the call to DescribeInstanceInformation
+instanceID: AWS EC2 instance ID to check.
+waitTime: Maximum wait time before timing out.

+**Returns:**

+bool: True if the agent is ready, false otherwise.
+error: An error if any issue occurs while checking the agent.

 ---